dme65/pySOT/README.md

 Q: I can't find the MARS interpolant

-Q: You need to install py-earth (https://github.com/jcrudy/py-earth) and reinstall pySOT
+A: You need to install py-earth (https://github.com/jcrudy/py-earth) and reinstall pySOT